Due diligence reporting tool

 • New business - a report on the new business added to the platform

-• Pension contributions - provides the total pension contributions made by clients within their current pension input period
+• Pension contributions - provides the total pension contributions made by your clients within their current pension input period

 • Pension income - provides details on the amount of income that can be taken by your clients

-• Holdings: for external systems - provides a list of assets (including the cash balance) held on the platform for your clients' accounts formatted for import into external systems
+• Holdings: for external systems provides a list of assets (including the cash balance) held on the platform for your clients' accounts formatted for import into external systems.

-Please describe the range of advice tools you offer and how these can improve my business and benefit my clients?
+Please describe the range of advice tools you offer, and how these can improve my business and benefit my clients?

 Please describe the range of portfolio management tools you offer and how these can improve my business and benefit my clients?